Coronavirus: protective measures and organization

 The Lucerne University of Education, which is also located in the building, regulates access to its rooms in its own protection concept.

-Since 8 June, the Lucerne Central and University Library (ZHB Luzern)’s location in the Uni/PH building has been open to a limited extent for the lending and consultation of books that cannot be borrowed.
-The protective measures include limiting access by means of a "drop off counter".
-Since 29 June, 300 study places have been available.
+The library in the Uni/PH building is open on a restricted basis for borrowing and for consulting books that cannot be borrowed.
+The protective measures include limiting access by means of a "drop counter".
+Access to the library is via the main entrance.
+There are 300 study places available.

 The open access holdings are accessible.
 Borrowable media can be borrowed at the self-service check-out counter or at the regular counter.
-Newspapers are available again.
+On-site media use (i.e. newspapers) is not possible.

-Two copy machines and a book scanner are available to the public.
+Two photocopiers and a book scanner are available.

 The range of electronic media will continue to be available around the clock via www.zhbluzern.ch/recherche/e-medien.